-- Policy No. 44 Electronic Mail be superseded with proposed Policy No. 44 Use of Computer Systems and Accounts, which is attached as Exhibit "A", and - Policy No. 46 Access and Use of the Internet be superseded by proposed Policy No. 46-Obligations Related to Public Records, which is attached as Exhibit "B".
+- Policy No. 44 Electronic Mail be superseded with proposed Policy No. 44 Use of Computer Systems and Accounts, which is provided as Exhibit "A", and - Policy No. 46 Access and Use of the Internet be superseded by proposed Policy No. 46-Obligations Related to Public Records, which is provided as Exhibit "B".

-No. 11 IRWD Personnel Policies.docx
+11 No. 11 IRWD Personnel Policies.docx

-Finance and Personnel Committee: Revised Personnel Policies and Procedures (Personnel Policy No. 44 and No. 46)
+Action Calendar: Revised Personnel Policies and Procedures (Personnel Policy No. 44 and No. 46) January 11, 2021

-December 8, 2020

-Page 2

-To adopt the proposed Policy No. 44 and No. 46, staff recommends that the Board adopt the resolution provided in Exhibit "C" superseding Resolution 2019-7 and establishing revised policies.
+To adopt the proposed Policy No. 44 and No. 46, staff recommends the Board adopt the resolution provided in Exhibit "C" superseding Resolution 2019-7 and establishing revised policies.